Life, Religion and Ethical Studies

 We challenge our students to question their own assumptions, conventional wisdom, traditional teaching and current thinking.
 As a result, we desire our students to grow intellectually, morally and spiritually.

-The starting point of Religious Studies is the belief that religion has been and continues to be a significant influence on the way that the world has developed, and that these influences have affected societies and individuals alike, for good and for bad.
+The starting point of Life, Religion and Ethical Studies is the belief that religion has been and continues to be a significant influence on the way that the world has developed, and that these influences have affected societies and individuals alike, for good and for bad.
 Without a full understanding of religion, it is not possible to have a full understanding of our world.

-Our Religious Studies curriculum is inclusive, creative and enriching.
+Our Life, Religion and Ethical Studies curriculum is inclusive, creative and enriching.
 Through debate and exploration, our students have the opportunity to engage in a wide range of religious, philosophical and ethical matters.
 Pupils are encouraged to reflect on their own ideas, show empathy and respect for others, and where necessary challenge assumptions.

-Teaching Aims and Objectives Within Religious Studies Lessons
+Teaching Aims and Objectives Within Life, Religion and Ethical Studies Lessons

 - To provoke challenging questions about meaning and purpose in life, beliefs about God, ultimate reality, issues of right and wrong and what it means to be human.